Ashfall (film): Plot

 Meanwhile, Ji-young encounters a tsunami while she was on the way to evacuate from Seoul.
 She manages to survive and eventually rescued by the US military, and met Professor Kang, who was also evacuating to the United States after his disillusioned feelings with the South Korean government.
 Due to the earthquake, Ji-young and the evacuees cannot board the ship bound for America and Professor Kang helps her, and he decides to stay to continue helping the South Korean military to prevent the final eruption of Mount Paektu.
 At the military base, where the US military took control from the South Korean army, Yoo-kyung steals the military documents and sneaks out to meet Kang and Ji-young at a secluded place to contact In-chang.

 Back at the North, In-chang and Joon-pyeong evade the Americans and reach Bocheon, a town near Paektu Mountain.
 Joon-pyeong meets his frightened daughter Soon-ok, and just as the Chinese gangsters was about to kill him for failing to deliver the uranium, In-chang gives the uranium, but sets its timer to coincide with Paektu's eruption.
 Although the American soldiers also arrive to take the uranium, they and the Chinese gangsters flee when Mt.
 Baekdu erupts again, triggering more earthquakes.
 After Professor Kang updated In-chang about the location of the final eruption, In-chang and Joon-pyeong bring the uranium to an abandoned mine (which was the same location where the final eruption would take place).
 Joon-pyeong takes the bomb into the mine's depths, leaving In-chang to go with Soon-ok, whom he adopts.
 The uranium bomb explodes and while Joon-pyeong was killed, the bomb's detonation stops the earthquakes, saving many lives in the Korean peninsula.

 One year later, North and South Korea together oversee the reconstruction of the peninsula.
-In-chang and Ji-young have a baby son.
+In-chang and Ji-young have a baby son, along with Soon-Ok, keeping his promise to Ri that he will look after her.